holonym-foundation/id-server/README.md

 Open a terminal window, navigate to the root directory of this repo, and run:

-        npm run start:dev
+        bun run start:dev

 Note that the daemon can also be run.
 However, for development, running the daemon is not necessary.

 ## Test

-We use mocha for tests.
+We use bun's built-in test runner.
 Run tests with:

-        npm test
+        bun test